Backup and disaster recovery for Azure applications

 Consider the following suggestions when creating and testing your disaster recovery plan:

-- In your plan, include the process for contacting support and for escalating issues.
+- Include the process for contacting support and for escalating issues.
 This information will help to avoid prolonged downtime as you work out the recovery process for the first time.

 - Evaluate the business impact of application failures.